Sunday, October 2, 2011

 Sunday, October 31, 2010

-Me, My Brother, Ribbon In The Sky and Internet Fame
+Me, My Brother, Ribbon in the Sky and Internet Fame

 My brother Shawn stopped by to visit me yesterday, which is always a pleasure because he's a complete househead.
 By that, I mean he enjoys the real deal, that true, deep underground shit.
 If you know me, you know what I'm talking about.
 Anyways, as he's perusing my iTunes library for tunes to burn, he mentions that he was trying to hook up with a friend who was going to help him upload a video of him singing a cover of Stevie Wonder's Ribbon in the Sky onto You Tube in the hopes of catching a little piece of internet fame.
 Now, there are plenty of talented singers, dancers and actors in my family.
 Some of us have tasted some level of success, starting with my great-grandmother Etta Mooney, an early blues singer who recorded a little ditty called Cootie For Your Tootie back in 1922.
 She predated many of the greats of her time including Ma Rainey and Bessie Smith, and according to family lore, was credited in making the sound of modern gospel popular in Brooklyn back in her day.
 I love this factoid, because it confirms that I'm a true Brooklyn boy through and through!
 But I digress.